This is the first post in our Harder Truths series.

 Although annexation explains some of the town’s rapid growth, Orange County’s population didn’t reach 100,000 people until 2000, long after Durham, which got there fifty years earlier.
 A recent study found that just three percent of the homes in Chapel Hill were built before 1930.

 Instead, the notion that the town of Chapel Hill is a historic place is a fiction, created in the 1950s at the behest of town business people.
 (Whenever you hear old-timers discuss the “Village” of Chapel Hill, this is what they’re referring to).
-In a 1975 article, Diane Lee, then the editor of the quarterly newsletter of the Historic Preservation Society of North Carolina, notes that Chapel Hill business leaders made a conscious effort to promote Colonial architecture downtown in a mostly failed effort to make Chapel Hill look like a “real” historic place, like Colonial Williamsburg.
+In a 1975 article, Diane Lee, then the editor of the quarterly newsletter of the Historic Preservation Society of North Carolina, notes that Chapel Hill business leaders made a conscious effort to promote Colonial architecture downtown in a mostly failed attempt to make Chapel Hill look like a “real” historic place, like Colonial Williamsburg.
 Cheered on by the editor of the local newspaper, Chapel Hill tried to copy other communities, with predictable results.

 Bob Stipe, a former UNC professor who led the creation of Chapel Hill’s historic districts, admitted in 1982 that our town’s historic districts are unusual because they’re not actually about preserving historic structures.